DESCHUTES COUNTY SHERIFF’S OFFICE

 All felony convictions.

 Repeated offenses, which indicate disrespect for the law.
 DUII arrests within the past 10 years.

 Drug Use Disqualifiers:

 Illegal manufacture, transport or sale of a controlled substance.
-Repetitive or continual drug use.
+Repetitive, recent or continual

 Discharge from employment related to poor performance, attendance, policy violations or inability to adjust to corrective discipline.